Scalable method for mean field control with kernel interactions via random Fourier features: Introduction

 The main purpose of this paper is to leverage RFF to obtain a scalable numerical method for MFC problems with nonlocal interactions.
 We show how to incorporate the RFF approximation directly into particle-based simulations of MFC dynamics.
 This provides efficient approximations of kernel convolutions and related quantities that appear in controlled systems.
 We combine this idea with a deep learning method for MFC proposed in~\citep[Algorithm 1]{carmona2022convergence} which is able to handle high-dimensional problems.
 We illustrate the method on two representative models: a pedestrian model with Gaussian or Matérn interactions and a flocking model with Cauchy interactions.
-In both cases, the RFF-based approximation leads to significant computational gains while retaining accuracy sufficient for control and simulation.
+In both cases, the RFF-based approximation leads to significant computational gains while retaining sufficient accuracy for control and simulation.

-Previously, only a few works used kernel methods combined with MFC. \cite{liu2021computational} studied an approach relying on kernel-based representations of mean field interactions and feature-space expansions in the spirit of kernel methods in machine learning but only for Gaussian kernels. \cite{mou2022numerical} approximates the solution of a mean-field games using a Gaussian process, the inference of which is accelerated by the random Fourier features approximation of the covariance kernel. \cite{agrawal2022random} proposed an efficient solution approach for high-dimensional nonlocal mean-field game systems by approximating their Gaussian kernel interaction function by random features. \cite{vidal2025kernel} studied a primal-dual algorithm with kernel expansion for mean field control and applied it to an example with Gaussian interactions.
+Previously, only a few works used kernel methods combined with MFC. \cite{liu2021computational} studied an approach relying on kernel-based representations of mean field interactions and feature-space expansions in the spirit of kernel methods in machine learning but only for Gaussian kernels. \cite{mou2022numerical} approximates the solution of a mean-field game using a Gaussian process, the inference of which is accelerated by the random Fourier features approximation of the covariance kernel. \cite{agrawal2022random} proposed an efficient solution approach for high-dimensional nonlocal mean-field game systems by approximating their Gaussian kernel interaction function by random features.

 The paper is organized as follows.
 Section~\ref{sec:MFC} introduces MFC problems with kernel interactions, presents motivating examples, and describes the $N$-particle approximation.
 Section~\ref{sec:RFF} explains the RFF methodology and its application to the convolution terms arising in MFC.
 Section~\ref{sec:appli} describes how to apply our method to two examples.
 Section~\ref{sec:numerics} reports numerical experiments for the two models.
 Concluding remarks are given in Section~\ref{sec:ccl}.